BrosdiGina/MasterThesis/README.md

 # Master Thesis Project

 This code implements a model able to make extroverted sentences introverted and vice versa.
-The study is based on a previous work discussed in [Taking Care of the Linguistic Feature of Extraversion] (https://pdfs.semanticscholar.org/3af6/a855b58a56c4ddb87caa24dce52c620d12ef.pdf)
+The study is based on a previous work discussed in [LG G WATCH R](https://www.lg.com/wearable-technology/lg-G-Watch-R-W110)

+[Taking Care of the Linguistic Feature of Extraversion] (https://pdfs.semanticscholar.org/3af6/a855b58a56c4ddb87caa24dce52c620d12ef.pdf)

 ## Run the Project